BIA Edge

 Later authority appears to limit, question, distinguish, or otherwise weaken the case.

-The system has direct-history treatment indicating the authority has been overruled or abrogated.
+Later history indicates the authority has been overruled or abrogated.

 Method